426-Coders/hacktoberfest-2020/README.md

 src/contributors/<your-username>.md/
 ```

-Copy the next template into your file, delete the boilerplate data and fill the information with yours.
+Copy the next template into your file, delete the boilerplate data and fill the information with yours (facebook, twitter and instagram are optional).

 ```
 ---
 name: "<your name>"
 username: "<github username>"
 image: "<your-image-name>"
 facebook: "<your facebook username>"
+instagram: "<your instagram username>"
+twitter: "<your twitter username>"
 ---
 Add About Yourself 🖋📜